borason/performer/doc/manual/UserManual.md

 In note or curve mode, a track generates a single CV signal, typically a pitch or modulation signal.
 To control a voice with multiple signals, for example a pitch and velocity signal, two tracks can be linked together.
 The first track is used to generate the pitch signal while the second track generates the velocity signal.
 To make both sequences run in lock-step, the second track can be linked to the first track, essentially doubling the playback behaviour of the first track.

-> Note: A track can only be linked to preceeding track due to the internal architecture of the sequencer.
+> Note: A track can only be linked to a preceeding track due to the internal architecture of the sequencer.
 This means that track 1 cannot use track linking, while track 2 can only be linked to track 1.
 Track 8 on the other hand can be linked to any of the tracks 1-7.

 Track modes, the physical routing to CV/gate outputs and track linking can be configured on the [Layout](#pages-layout) page.